South Carolina Car Shipping: 2026 Costs & Routes

 Open carrier transport

-Open trailers cost less than enclosed trailers.
-If your vehicle doesn't need protection from weather, an open trailer is a budget-friendly choice.
-Reserve enclosed trailers for high-end or luxury vehicles only.
+Open trailers cost less than enclosed options because they fit more vehicles and require less maintenance.
+If your car doesn't need extra protection, an open trailer is the budget-friendly choice.
+Save enclosed trailers for high-end vehicles.

 7